Sign Patterns of Inverse Doubly-Nonnegative Matrices: Results

 The sign matrix $\overline{S}$ does not have a connected negative-sign graph, hence it does not meet the conditions in Theorem $1$.
 However, a matrix with this sign pattern can be inverse nonnegative.
 For instance, the following matrix can be checked to be inverse nonnegative (indeed inverse positive):

 Of note, the above inverse-nonnegative matrix $Q$ is symmetric, however it is not positive definite and hence is not doubly nonnegative.

 {\em Remark 1:} Theorem 1 has a close connection to the elegant sign-pattern analysis of inverse entry-wise- positive and positive-definite- matrices in \cite{fiedlerdouble}, which we recently became aware of.
-Importantly, \cite{fiedlerdouble} also recognized the central role of the graph of the negative entries in the inverse matrix, and used an appropriate permutation to verify theresult.
+Importantly, \cite{fiedlerdouble} also recognized the central role of the graph of the negative entries in the inverse matrix, and used an appropriate permutation to verify the result.
 Relative to \cite{fiedlerdouble}, our study encompasses the possibility for zero entries in both the doubly-nonnegative matrix and its inverse, and hence also achieves a necessary and sufficient condition.
 This broader result is achieved using a direct analysis of quadratic forms of the inverse, rather than a Hadamard-product-based argument.

+Finally, we study the question of whether the graph of a doubly-nonnegative matrix uniquely specifies or determines the sign pattern of its inverse.
+The notion that the inverse is uniquely determined by the graph can be formalized as follows: the graph $\Gamma$ of a doubly-nonnegative matrix is said to uniquely determine the sign pattern of the inverse if, for every doubly-nonnegative matrix $A$ with graph $\Gamma$, the sign pattern of the inverse $S(A^{-1})$ is identical.
+The question of whether the graph uniquely determines the inverse is interesting from an application standpoint, as it shows whether the interdependencies captured by the inverse of a doubly-nonnegative matrix (e.g. an inverse Gramian for a nonnegative system) are structural in nature.

-Finally, we study whether the graph $\Gamma$ of a doubly-nonnegative matrix $A$ uniquely specifies the sign pattern of the inverse.
-The following theorem shows that this is case if $\Gamma$ is a connected tree (i.e. a graph with a unique path between any two vertices), and fully characterizes the sign pattern of the inverse.
+The following theorem shows that the sign pattern of the inverse is uniquely specified if $\Gamma$ is a tree (a connected graph with a unique path between any two vertices), and fully characterizes the sign pattern of the inverse in this case.
 This analysis uses a two-coloring of the graph $\Gamma$, i.e. a labeling of the vertices of the graph with two colors such that no two adjacent vertices have the same color.
 If $\Gamma$ is a connected tree, then it has a two-coloring, and further the two-coloring is unique except for the possibility of the reversal of all vertices' colors.
-The sign matrix of $A^{-1}$ can be specified in terms of the two-coloring, as follows: \begin{theorem} Consider any doubly-nonnegative matrix $A$ whose graph $\Gamma$ is a connected tree.
-The sign matrix $\overline{S}=S(A^{-1})$ is uniquely determined in terms of $\Gamma$.
-Specifically, all diagonal entries of $\overline{S}$ are +.
+The sign matrix of $A^{-1}$ can be specified in terms of the two-coloring, as follows: \begin{theorem} The graph $\Gamma$ of an irreducible doubly-nonnegative matrix uniquely determines the sign pattern of the inverse if $\Gamma$ is a tree.
+Specifically, for a matrix $A$ with tree graph $\Gamma$, all diagonal entries of $\overline{S}=S(A^{-1})$ are +.
 Meanwhile, the off-diagonal entry at row $i$ and column $j$ is -- if vertices $i$ and $j$ have different colors in the two-coloring of the graph; otherwise, the entry is +. \end{theorem}